rmuttha/Dynamic-Selection-Mechanism-of-Tournament-Predictor-and-Individual-Predictor-Performance/README.md

 ### a.
 Prerequisites
 Ensure you have a C compiler like GCC installed on your system to compile and run the simulation.<br>
 ### b.
 Building the Project
 To compile the project, ensure you have a C++ compiler installed and configured (GCC recommended).
-Use the provided Makefile by running the following command in the terminal:<br><br>
+Use the provided Makefile by running the following command in the terminal:<br>
 `make` <br>
 This command will compile Branch_Predictors.cpp and create the predictor executable.<br>

 ### c.
 Running the Simulations
 To execute the branch predictors, use the compiled executable.
-You can run the program directly if you are on a Unix-like system:<br><br>
+You can run the program directly if you are on a Unix-like system:<br>
 `./predictor` <br>
 This will process the input data and generate output in Result.txt detailing the performance of each predictor.<br>